itsnotaboutthecell/Power-BI-Sessions/An Introduction to Tabular Editor/README.md

     4. Press the **Apply fix** icon to instantly apply fixes.
     ![Apply Fix](./Images/apply_fix.png)
     5. Press the **Saves the changes to the connected database (Ctrl+S) button.**

+### Objective: Create a new rule that can be utilized within the Best Practices Rules.

 9. Within Tabular Editor:
     1. Navigate to **Tools** and select **Manage BPA Rules...**
     2. Within the Manage Best Practice Rules dialog